miafryling/credhub-api-docs/includes/_certificates.md

 }
 ```

 This request retrieves a certificate by name.
 Exactly one value will be returned.
+The id returned by the request represents the certificate version id.
+To get the id of the credential use `api/v1/data`

 ### HTTP Request